SHAJI001/retail-sales-dashboard/README.md

 Methodology

-Cleaned and standardized raw sales data.
+Loaded and cleaned the raw dataset.

-Parsed dates into month and year fields.
+Parsed date fields into Month and Year.

-Built PivotTables for regional sales, category profitability, and monthly trends.
+Built PivotTables for regional, category, and monthly analyses.

-Created interactive PivotCharts for visual exploration.

-Designed KPI indicators for total sales, total profit, and profit margin.
+Created KPI indicators for Total Sales, Total Profit, and Profit Margin.

-Added slicers for dynamic filtering by category, region, and year.

-Organized all components into a structured dashboard layout.

-Repository Structure
-images/                     # Dashboard preview screenshot CASE_STUDY.md               # Full project case study RetailSalesDashboard.xlsx   # Final Excel dashboard
-RetailSalesData.csv         # Raw dataset
-README.md                   # Project documentation
+Designed the interactive dashboard using charts and slicers.

+Added formatting and layout enhancements to improve clarity and usability.

 Dashboard Preview
 ![Retail Dashboard](images/Screenshot%202025-11-19%20123601.png)
 Key Insights

-The East region contributes the highest overall sales.
+The East region produced the highest total sales.

-Technology products yield the greatest profit margins.
+Technology is the most profitable category.

-Office Supplies show low profit and negative margins in some segments.

-Monthly trends highlight February as the best-performing month.

-Conclusion

-This project demonstrates the ability to clean, analyze, and visualize retail data using Excel.
-The final dashboard offers a clear and interactive tool for evaluating sales performance and guiding business decisions.
+Sales peak in February, while January shows lower performance.

+Certain sub-categories show negative or low profitability, indicating improvement opportunities.

+How to Use

+Download the dataset from /images or /data folder.

+Open the Excel dashboard file.

+Use slicers to filter by Category, Region, or Year.

+Explore monthly trends, profitability, and performance drivers.

+File Links

+Dashboard: RetailSalesDashboard.xlsx

+Case Study: CASE_STUDY.md

+Raw Data: RetailSalesData.csv

+Contact

+If you have any questions or would like to discuss this project, feel free to reach out.